banner obs studio streaming live

 • A window shows up asking for a source name.

-Keep it by default or enter whatever you want.
+Keep it default or enter whatever you want.

 Then confirm with OK.

-• On the next screen, you can confirm a few things like the screen to capture (on a Raspberry Pi 4 with two screens only), if you want to capture the mouse pointer and another advanced setting (X server)
+• On the next screen, you can confirm a few things like the monitor to capture or if you want to capture the mouse pointer.

-It will be easier with two screens (one with OBS and the other with the things you want to record), but it works in any case.
+It would be easier with two screens (one with OBS and the other with the things you want to record), but this way works in any case.

 If you have a camera (Pi module or other), you can add it to the sources almost the same way: